Loading Faroe-Islands Ecookbook

 The {Page-Turner-Cookbook} featuring

-Among the prominent ingredients are lamb, fish, shellfish, seaweed, and such root vegetables as potatoes and turnips.
+Among the prominent ingredients are lamb, fish, shellfish, seaweed, and root vegetables, potatoes and turnips.

 Thanks to a perfect combination of constant low temperatures and wind, and high concentration of salt in the air, the Faroese developed a salt-free method for preserving meat and fish: ræst.